marvinpinto/ledger-reconciler/website/content/releases/_index.md

 - Explicitly wait for the AMEX balance summary to be available before continuing. [#12](https://github.com/marvinpinto/ledger-reconciler/pull/12)
 - Explicitly wait for the Tangerine account name to be present before continuing. [#13](https://github.com/marvinpinto/ledger-reconciler/pull/13)
 - Fixes for the Tangerine & AMEX scrapers to account for portal updates. [#16](https://github.com/marvinpinto/ledger-reconciler/pull/16)
+- Update the Tangerine banking plugin to use the raw Tangerine API. [#18](https://github.com/marvinpinto/ledger-reconciler/pull/18)
+- Upgrade to Puppeteer 1.4.x. [#18](https://github.com/marvinpinto/ledger-reconciler/pull/18)
+- Update all the plugins to work with Puppeteer 1.4.x. [#18](https://github.com/marvinpinto/ledger-reconciler/pull/18)